 Below are our key findings from the July data, released on September 4, 2020.

 - Non-metro areas gained 96,931 jobs from June to July, bringing the non-metro unemployment rate down to 8.7% from 8.2%.
 Overall, non-metro employment is still down 9.4% compared to February 2020.

 - Metro areas gained 1.6 million jobs from June to July, bringing the metro unemployment down to 11.6% from 10.8%.
 Overall, employment in metro areas is still down 7.1% compared to February 2020.

 Figure 1.
-Employment change (%) from February (pre-COVID) to August (current release).
-Explore the map here.
+Employment change (%) from February (pre-COVID) to July (current release).

 A slowing recovery in rural America